East vs. West – A Hearts of Iron Game

-East vs. West – A Hearts of Iron Game is a cancelled grand strategy wargame that was to be set during the Cold War era between 1946–1991.
+East vs. West – A Hearts of Iron Game is a cancelled grand strategy wargame that was to be set during the Cold War era between 1946 and 1991.

 Gameplay

 East vs. West was not an expansion for Hearts of Iron III, but rather intended as a standalone game.
-Like many of its predecessors in the Hearts of Iron series, would have allowed the player to take control of and manage a country, including its political, diplomatic, espionage, economic, military, and technological aspects.
+Like many of its predecessors in the Hearts of Iron series, East vs. West would have allowed the player to take control of and manage a country, including its political, diplomatic, espionage, economic, military, and technological aspects.
 In contrast to previous installments in the Hearts of Iron series, the game was to be set in the Cold War era, and not focus mainly on large-scale warfare.
 The use of nuclear weapons in game would have been possible, but it was to be limited by a nation's state of emergency.

 Features

-The main focus of the game was the diplomatic, political, economic, military and espionage aspects of countries during the Cold War period and the decisions the player make in regards to them.
+The main focus of the game was the diplomatic, political, economic, military and espionage aspects of countries during the Cold War period and the decisions the player made in regards to them.